questrel/dtree/README.md

 Rather, I think we want to explain the underlying model well enough so that users can understand how to implement whatever SQL or other behavior they may be interested in.

-The basic abstraction I want to present is like std::map<selector,selection>
+The basic abstraction I want to present would be std::map<selector,selection>
-where selection is a vector (rows) of vectors (columns) of values, amd selection can be an arbitrary predicate to be satisfied by the values within the selected rows, or a restriction to columns with particular values or to a particular subset of columns.
+where selection is a vector (rows) of vectors (columns) of values, and selection can be an arbitrary predicate to be satisfied by the values within the selected rows, or a restriction to columns with particular values or to a particular subset of columns.
 You would be able to retrieve a selection with selection = map[selector];
 or insert new selections with
   map[selector] = selection;
 also
-  selection = selecton[selector];
+  selection = selection[selector];
 could be used to refine a selection.
 (so the initial map in map[selection] can be thought of as a selection with a universal selector)